August Sander. Persecuted/persecutors, of 20th century Men.

-This exhibition was presented from 8 March to 15 November 2018 at the Paris Shoah Memorial.
+This exhibition was presented from March 8 to November 15, 2018 at the Mémorial de la Shoah in Paris.

-August Sander (1876-1964) is the author of many photographs At the end of the First World War, while he nurtured an intellectual exchange with the avant-garde circle of Progressives of Cologne, it undertakes to train the portrait photographic of the German society of the Weimar Republic.
-This project, entitled the Men of the 20th century, which brings together several hundred clichés, will not appear as a whole until after his death.
-His descendants continue this work today.
+August Sander (1876-1964) is the author of many photographs iconic of the 20th century.
+At the end of the First World War, while he nurtured an intellectual exchange with the avant-garde circle of the Progressives of Cologne, it undertakes to draw up the portrait photographic of the German society of the Weimar Republic.
+This project, titled the Men of the 20th century, which gathers several hundred photographs, will not appear in its entirety until after his death.
+His descendants still continue this work today.

-What do these photos mean?
-The Memorial is trying to answer this question in an exhibition that will take place from 8 March to 15 November 2018.
-Through several series of portraits made during the Third Reich, the Holocaust Memorial pays tribute to the men and women victims of Nazi ideology.
+What do these photos mean to us?
+The Memorial tries to answer this question in an exhibition that will take place from March 8 to November 15, 2018.
+Through several series of portraits taken under the Third Reich, the Shoah Memorial honours men and women who were victims of Nazi ideology.

-The strength of Sander lies in the flat portrayal of diversity, social, political, but also and above all the uniqueness of men.
-And in this regard, he renews our questioning of the impossible, whose mission the Memorial has to remind us, without respite, that it was possible.
+Sander’s strength lies in the flattening through the portrait of diversity, social, political, but also and above all the uniqueness of men.
+And in this regard, he renews our questioning about the impossible, of which the Memorial has the mission to remind, relentlessly, that it was possible.

 Curator of the exhibition

-Sophie Nagiscarde and Marie-Édith Agostini, with Noémie Fillon, Memorial of the Shoah.
+Sophie Nagiscarde and Marie-Édith Agostini, with Noémie Fillon, Shoah Memorial.

 With the participation of